-Forth column.
+Fourth column.
 This is where you list the amount of the priority claim.

 Fifth column.
-For some priority claims, there is a maximum amount that is entitled to priority -- for example only $12,475 in wages owed to an employee is entitled to priority.
-If the claim is for more than the maximum, only list the maximum in the fourth column, Priority Amount.
+For some priority claims, there’s a maximum amount that is entitled to priority.
+For instance, $12,850 in wages owed to an employee is entitled to priority.
+If the claim is for more than the maximum, only list the maximum in the fourth column, “Priority Amount.”
 List the remaining nonpriority amount in this column.

 Collection agencies need to know you’ve filed bankruptcy so they’ll stop harassing you.
 You’ll list them here.
 You’ll also list anyone who is in an executory contract or unexpired lease with you, such as your cable company.
 Anyone else that might need notice is also listed here.